18kimn/coding-slides/README.md

 becuase slides are often just static, shove-it-in-your-students'-brains types of resources.
 It shouldn't be that way.

-This repository provides a simple tooling kit to make R code run interactively in slides.
+This repository provides a simple tooling kit to make code run interactively in slides.
 It is meant to be a resource that instructors can clone and then modify to fit their own teaching needs, extending and modifying the features I thought of to fit their own needs.
-But within all of those diverse needs, I hope the need for dynamic, interactive, (even _Freirian_ , as in Paulo Freire) teaching resources shines through.
+But within all of those diverse needs, I hope the need for dynamic, interactive teaching resources shines through.

 ### Quickstart